 (2) Eligibility and Benefit Amount

-Participation is limited to 6 months out of 12 months in a row.
-A month is any month the client receives an Earnfare payment of any amount.
+- Participation is limited to 6 months out of a fixed 12 months.
+A month is any month the customer receives an Earnfare payment of any amount.
 This includes $1.00 earned over the SNAP work-off hours.
 The 12 months is a fixed period that begins in July and ends in June of the following year.

-NOTE: The court may order a noncustodial parent to take part in Earnfare for less than 6 months out of any 12 months in a row.
+- NOTE: The court may order a noncustodial parent to take part in Earnfare for less than 6 months out of any 12 months in a row.

-Individuals who are receiving TANF, or who would be eligible for TANF if they applied, are not eligible to participate in Earnfare.
+- Individuals who are receiving TANF, or who would be eligible for TANF if they applied, are not eligible to participate in Earnfare.

-A noncustodial parent who is in Earnfare by order of the court earns the state or federal minimum wage, whichever is higher, for each hour they take part in Earnfare.
+- A noncustodial parent who is in Earnfare by order of the court earns the state or federal minimum wage, whichever is higher, for each hour they take part in Earnfare.
 The first $50 earned is paid to a custodial parent as child support.

-A person participating in Earnfare can earn a maximum of $294 a month.
+- A person participating in Earnfare can earn a maximum of $385 a month.
 See WAG 21-06-07-f to calculate the "Earnfare hours of work obligation".

 (3) Notification and Referrals

-SNAP E & T maintains up-to-date public listings of Earnfare employers and openings.
+- SNAP E & T maintains up-to-date public listings of Earnfare employers and openings.
 This information is available to the public in writing or by phone during regular business hours.

-Refer any person to Earnfare who requests a referral.
+- Refer any person to Earnfare who requests a referral.